-Hence, the initial block trade remains unchanged, but the clients subsequently liquidate at a faster absolutely continuous rate.
+Hence, the initial block trade remains unchanged compared to the segmented market.
+However, the clients subsequently build up larger positions in the integrated market with parameter $\Delta^{\mathrm{int}}$ rather than $\Delta$.
 Similarly, it can be shown that also clients with diffusive trading targets share the same fraction of their Brownian shocks with the dealers, but increase the order flow to the open market if they have direct access themselves.
-In the corresponding equilibrium price dynamics, the initial price impact in the liquidation model disappears more quickly; for diffusive trading targets, price impact is both smaller and disappears more quickly.
+In the corresponding equilibrium price dynamics, the initial price impact in the liquidation model disappears faster; for diffusive trading targets, price impact is both smaller and disappears faster.

 Finally, let us discuss the effect of segmentation on the clients' welfare as measured by their goal functionals'~\eqref{eq:7}.
 In view of Theorem~\ref{thm:Nash}(i,ii,iii), we have

 Similarly, we can also compute the value of the goal functional in the case the clients do \emph{not} have access to the open market,